 One by one, the nine fixes were plotted along the course.
-With one qualified instructor, two qualified Courtesy Examiners and 18 eager sailors, the journey the 1972 boating season to begin.
-The
+With one qualified instructor, two qualified Courtesy Examiners and 18 eager sailors, the journey began.

 First the nine facilities of the Flotilla just made the extended deadline for the inspections.
 Second, the required CME station was established and submitted for approval.
 Third, an instructor's course was put into action, thus netting 12 new instructors.
-No time was wasted in establishing the required courses in Public Education, Ted Piotrowski, FSO-PE, spent countless hours in establishing the program.
-Each instructor, either choosing a particular subject, or given a subject, Piotrowski, FSO-PE and out of the 26 established their presentation, and with the caliber of the members of Flotilla boating course, 21 decided to join the 5-10, all three of the required PEC courses were completed in professional excellence.
-(This takes care of items 4, 5, made their goal.)
+No time was wasted in establishing the required courses in Public Education.
+Ted Piotrowski, FSO-PE, spent countless hours in establishing the program.
+Each instructor, either choosing a particular subject, or given a subject, established their presentation, and with the caliber of the members of Flotilla 5-10, all three of the required PEC courses were completed in professional excellence.
+(This takes care of items 4, 5, signals which locate the sender.
+Second -Ashore, at a regional station, the signal will be received, the data computed and the sender's position plotted.
+A teletype printout will give the sender's identity and position by latitude and longitude.
+The information then is related to a search and rescue coordination center.
+Third - A translator is carried by the rescue craft, either a boat or helicopter.